GEOS-ESM/GEOSgcm/README.md

 #### Develop Version of GEOS

 The user will notice two files in the main directory: `Externals.cfg` and `Develop.cfg`.
 The difference between these two is that `Externals.cfg` always refers to stable tested released subrepositories.
 The `Develop.cfg` points to the `develop` branch of `@GEOSgcm_GridComp` and `@GEOSgcm_App`.
-This is equivalent in the CVS days of the difference between `Jason-3_1` and `Jason-UNSTABLE`.
+This is equivalent in the CVS days of the difference between a stable `Jason-X_Y` tag and the development `Jason-UNSTABLE` tag.
 In order to build the `Develop.cfg` version of the model with `parallel_build.csh` do:
 ```
 parallel_build.csh -develop
 ```